linroger/Wealth-of-Nations/Financial Instruments/Assignments/PSET 3 Financial Instruments.md

 ---

-[[Lecture 1]](#_ftnref1) This exercise is motivated by a real deal between Goldman Sachs and Greece.
+[[Lecture 1- Probability Distributions of Returns]](#_ftnref1) This exercise is motivated by a real deal between Goldman Sachs and Greece.
 However, **all** of the details in this exercise are fictitious, as details of the deal are not known.
 For initial reference, please visit https://www.goldmansachs.com/media-relations/in-the-news/archive/greece.html